azwildfire/azure-docs/articles/expressroute/expressroute-howto-set-global-reach.md

 * You understand ExpressRoute circuit provisioning [workflows](expressroute-workflows.md).
 * Your ExpressRoute circuits are in a provisioned state.
+* Your ExpressRoute circuits are in different peering locations.
 * Azure private peering is configured on your ExpressRoute circuits.
 * If you want to run PowerShell locally, verify that the latest version of Azure PowerShell is installed on your computer.